How Does it Work?

-Fundamentally, Q simply makes it possible to assign numeric IDs to blocks of code itself.
-It also includes a common set of logical functions to take this principle and make it useful, collectively known as Q-script.
+Fundamentally, Quantum simply makes it possible to assign numeric IDs to blocks of code itself.
+It also includes a common set of logical functions to take this principle and make it useful, collectively known as qScript.

 All this from a tiny foundation too small to even be turned into a library.
-Q is raw code, and must be custom-implemented from an early stage in development.
-This means Q isn’t just a product; it’s a lifestyle.
+Quantum is raw code, and must be custom-implemented from an early stage in development.
+This means Quantum isn't just a product; it's a lifestyle.